Did you know that one in eight drivers in the United States does not carry auto insurance?

 - Call an experienced attorney to research your case, communicate with authorities and third parties and fight for the best outcome in your situation

-How Spar & Bernstein Can Help If You Were Involved In A Car Accident And You Do Not Have Insurance
+How Spar & Bernstein Attorneys Can Help If The At-Fault Party In A Car Accident Has No Insurance

 Driving without auto insurance in New York and New Jersey is a serious offence on its own.
 Getting into an accident as a driver while uninsured is even more serious and can lead to serious consequences — especially if the accident resulted in injuries or death.

-Our team will research your case, identify liability, talk with witnesses and represent you before the authorities, insurance companies and if needed, the court.
+If you were involved in a car accident where there is no insurance coverage, contact our legal team.
+We will research your case, identify liability, talk with witnesses and represent you before insurance companies and the court, if needed.